microsoft/XmlNotepad/docs/install.md

 There are thee ways to install XML Notepad.

+First you must install [.NET Framework version 4.8](https://dotnet.microsoft.com/en-us/download/dotnet-framework/net48).

-This most convenient is to install it directly from the web browser.
-If the browser downloads this file, click "Open file" to install it.
+Then the most convenient is to install it directly from the web browser using the ClickOnce installer:

 <div>
 <a href="https://lovettsoftwarestorage.blob.core.windows.net/downloads/XmlNotepad/XmlNotepad.application" class="btn btn-primary mt-20 mr-30" target="_blank">ClickOnce® installer</a>